David L. McDonald: Naval career

 Before becoming a naval aviator, McDonald was assigned to the battleship USS Mississippi and the battleship USS Colorado.
 He spent three years, from 1935 to 1938, as a flight instructor at Naval Air Station Pensacola in Pensacola, Florida.
 Between 1938 and 1955, he served as flag secretary of the aircraft command of the United States Atlantic Fleet, commander of the Naval Operational Training Command, executive officer of the aircraft carrier USS Essex in the Pacific and assistant chief of staff for operations of the United States Pacific Fleet.

+From 1951 to 1952, McDonald served as the commander of the escort carrier USS Mindoro.
 During the mid-1950s, McDonald commanded the aircraft carrier USS Coral Sea.
 In the early 1960s, before becoming Chief of Naval Operations, he served as Commander, United States Sixth Fleet.
 At the time of his selection as Chief of Naval Operations, he was the youngest full admiral in the navy, and had only received his fourth star a month prior.

-While serving as the Chief of Naval Operations, he denounced the cover-up surrounding the USS Liberty incident: “I think that much of this is extraneous and it leaves me with the feeling that we’re trying our best to excuse the attackers…Were I a parent of one of the deceased this release would burn me up.
+While serving as the Chief of Naval Operations, he denounced the alleged cover-up surrounding the 1967 USS Liberty incident: “I think that much of this is extraneous and it leaves me with the feeling that we’re trying our best to excuse the attackers…Were I a parent of one of the deceased this release would burn me up.
 I myself do not subscribe to it.”

 In 1976, nearly a decade after he retired, McDonald wrote in his autobiography of his participation in the escalation of the Vietnam War:

 The airfield at Naval Station Mayport, Florida, is named after McDonald.